Hero Background Image

 NVIDIA Corporation (NVDA) sells semiconductors, systems, and software for accelerated computing, gaming, and generative AI (GenAI).

-Computing demand has been doubling every one to two years, driven by electrification, digitization and the recent advancements in AI, yet supply growth has decelerated dramatically due to the slowdown in Moore's law.
+Computing demand has been doubling every one to two years, driven by electrification, digitization, and recent advancements in AI, yet supply growth has decelerated dramatically due to the slowdown in Moore's law.
 NVIDIA’s accelerated computing architecture enables continued growth in supply of computing through parallelization.
-We are at the tipping point of a new era in computing with NVIDIA at its epicenter as GenAI adoption grows.
+We are at the tipping point of a new era in computing, with NVIDIA at its epicenter as GenAI adoption grows.
 Given its leading market share in gaming, data centers, and autonomous machines, we believe NVIDIA can grow rapidly for years to come.

-Information Technology11.8%
+Information Technology9.5%

 Amazon.com, Inc.

-Consumer Discretionary6.6%
+Consumer Discretionary7.2%

 Meta Platforms, Inc.

-Communication Services4.9%
+Communication Services5.3%

 Apple Inc.